Massive Gauge Theories from Consistency Conditions of Amplitudes: Introduction

-After finding the consistency conditions that satisfy massive gauge symmetry and select elementary particles, we proceed to apply those conditions, along with little group transformation and consistent factorization, to construct scattering amplitudes for massive vector bosons and scalars up to 4-point.
-We find our approach to be very powerful: we construct all 3-point and 4-point amplitudes with different mass combinations.
-All couplings, including those related to Goldstone bosons, are uniquely fixed up to an overal factor, with the sole exceptions of triple and quartic scalar self-couplings.
-Most importantly, we find that in constructing 4-point amplitudes with $VV\rightarrow VV$, at least one scalar $S$ and the subsequent vertex $VVS$ are needed to make sure gauge symmetry is satisfied.
-In addition, all particles' masses goes to $0$ if the scalar mass goes to $0$, implying they all have the same origin.
-Thus we conclude the only theory that's consistent with the conditions of on-shell gauge symmetry and (strong) massive-massless continuation is Yang-Mills theory with Higgs mechanism, in the general sense that symmetry is spontaneous broken to give masses to all particles.
+After finding the consistency conditions that satisfy massive gauge symmetry and select elementary particles, we proceed to apply those conditions, along with little group transformation and consistent factorization, to construct scattering amplitudes for massive vector bosons and scalars up to four-point.
+We find our approach to be very powerful: we construct all three-point and four-point amplitudes with different mass combinations.
+All couplings, including those related to Goldstone bosons, are uniquely fixed up to an overall factor, with the sole exceptions of triple and quartic scalar self-couplings, as well as mixing angles between vacuum expectation values (VEVs) and scalars.
+Most importantly, we find that in constructing four-point amplitudes with $VV\rightarrow VV$, at least one scalar $S$ and the subsequent vertices of $VVS$ are needed to make sure gauge symmetry is satisfied.
+In addition, all particles' masses go to $0$ if the scalar mass goes to $0$, implying they all have the same origin.
+Thus we conclude the only theory that's consistent with the conditions of on-shell gauge symmetry and (strong) massive-massless continuation is Yang-Mills theory with Higgs mechanism, in the general sense that symmetry is spontaneously broken to give masses to all particles.
 But the shape of the scalar potential is not specified.
-Moreover, we found Higgs theory is not the only possible theorywhen constructing other amplitudes.
+Moreover, we found Higgs theory is not the only possible theory when constructing other amplitudes.
 For example, the underlying theory for two scalars and one vector boson is scalar QED with Stueckelberg mechanism, when the two scalars have equal masses.
 In this case, the vector boson obtains mass without ``eating" a dynamic Goldstone mode.